mattheww/gomill/gomill_docs/tournament_results.rst

 .. class:: Tournament_results

-   A Tournament_results object provides access to the results of a single tournament.
+   A Tournament_results object provides access to the game results and statistics for a single tournament.

-   The tournament results are catalogued in terms of :dfn:`matchups`, with each matchup corresponding to a pair of players.
+   The tournament results are catalogued in terms of :dfn:`matchups`, with each matchup corresponding to a series of games which had the same players and settings.
 Each matchup has an id, which is a short string.

    Tournament_results objects are normally retrieved from :class:`Competition` or :class:`Ringmaster` objects.